Signed in as:

 Jess White is a wildlife biologist working with the military to protect the endangered Sonoran Pronghorn.
 She has a passion for the natural world and enjoys using her enthusiasm to bring ecological understanding and appreciation to others.
 As a transplant from Delaware in 2017, she is constantly learning more about the Arizona landscape and especially enjoys learning about native plants and pollinators.
 (Jess serves on the MCPMN Communications Committee)

-(Kathleen serves on the MCPMN Communications Committee and heads up the newsletter)
+Rebeca Rodriguez serves on the MCPMN Communications Committee

 Jodie Snyder is a native Arizonan, Jodie Snyder has spent most of her life writing about the state’s triumphs and challenges.
 A former reporter with The Arizona Republic, she now works for Banner Health.
 She has two energetic beagles and has written “Happy Dog Phoenix,’’ which benefited Phoenix area animal rescues.
 She enjoys hiking and hopes to finish the Maricopa Trail one of these days.
 As a master naturalist, she helped create the county’s natural resource plan, harvested and grew native seeds and kept track of the beetle population in Phoenix.